hphelion/documentation/network-quickstart.md

    <br><img src="media/network-tab.png"  alt="" />

 You might need to modify the default network or create additional networks.
-This page gives you some how-to's to use the [Horizon Cloud Console](#console) or [HP Cloud CLI for Windows PowerShell](#powershell) to create and configure networks, routers, and ports.
+This page gives you some how-to's to use the Horizon Cloud Console or HP Cloud 13.5 CLI to create and configure networks, routers, and ports.

 **Note:** You can also use the [HP Cloud v13.5 Compute Service API](https://docs.hpcloud.com/api/v13/compute/) and [HP Cloud v13.5 Networking API](https://docs.hpcloud.com/api/v13/networking/) to configure your network.

+### Before you begin ####

+Before you can conigure a network, make sure you have activated the [compute service](#compute) and [installed the HP Cloud 13.5 CLI](#installcli), if you prefer to use the CLI.

+#### Install the CLI #### {#installcli}

+Before you can use the CLI:

+1. Install Python-NovaClient and Python-NeutronClient on this server.
+See the [Knowledge Base](https://community.hpcloud.com/article/cloud-135-cli-installation-instructions) for instructions.

+2. Verify that you can access the Nova and Neutron APIs for your tenant from this Python Client by running the `nova list` and `neutron port-list` commands.

-### Activate the compute service in HP Cloud ### {#compute}
+#### Activate the compute service in HP Cloud #### {#compute}

 If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).